 There’s a thriving community of theme-builders who are still creating themes for Windows 7 and 8.
-These aren’t your standard Windows themes — they modify the appearance of window title bars, buttons, and other visual elements.
+These aren’t your standard Windows themes, though—they modify the appearance of window title bars, buttons, and other visual elements.

 Patching Your System Files

-UxStyle is the ideal solution.
-This application runs entirely in memory, disabling the check without modifying any system files.
+UxStyle is the ideal solution for Windows 7 users (it no longer works with Windows 10, so if you’re on the latest and greatest, see UltraUXThemePatcher below for an alternative).
+UxStyle runs entirely in memory, disabling the check without modifying any system files.
 It’s the easiest, safest way to enable third-party themes.
-However, its support for Windows 8 is experimental, so only Windows 7 users should use UxStyle.
-To use UxStyle, download it, extract the .zip file, and run the x64 installer if you’re using a 64-bit version of Windows or the x86 one if you’re using a 32-bit version of Windows.
+To use UxStyle, download it, extract the .zip file, and run the x64 installer (if you’re using a 64-bit version of Windows) or the x86 one (if you’re using a 32-bit version of Windows).
 After installation, a new process named “UnsignedThemesSvc.exe” will run in the background.
 Reboot your computer and you’ll be able to install unsigned themes.

 UltraUXThemePatcher is an easy-to-use application that modifies uxtheme.dll for you.
-It supports all the versions of Windows you’d want to do this on — both 32 and 64-bit versions of Windows 8, 7, Server 2008, Vista, Server 2003, and XP.
-All you have to do is download the application, run it, and reboot your computer when prompted — you’ll now be able to install third-party themes.
+It supports all the versions of Windows you’d want to do this on—both 32 and 64-bit versions of Windows 10, 8, 7, Server 2008, Vista, Server 2003, and XP.
+All you have to do is download the application, run it, and reboot your computer when prompted—you’ll now be able to install third-party themes.

 Finding and Downloading Third-Party Themes